 Long-term use of a tourniquet may cause loss of limb.

 To make an improvised tourniquet, find a length of strong, pliable cloth.
 It is best if it is no less than 5cm wide (2 inches), e.g., backpack strap, clothing, long sock.

 Apply it on the limb.
 Use padding underneath if possible, e.g., rolled up clothing.
 Place it between the wound and the heart, approximately 5 to 10 cm (2 to 4 inches) from the wound.

-Place a torsion device, e.g., a strong stick, on top of the knot, then secure it in place with two overhand knots.
+Place a torsion device, e.g., a strong stick, on top of the knot.
+Secure it in place with 2 overhand knots.